 In this sense, shi is related to shan (good), in its ‘utilization of potential in a given circumstance to bring about the most favorable outcome.’
 Shi is heavily dependent on zhi (knowledge/realization) for the information it leverages into actionable strategy.
 However, it must be remembered that this knowledge encompasses not only the enemy, but all relevant information – including knowing yourself, knowing your resources and abilities, the terrain, conditions, timing, etc. As with the earlier issue of the TSA and underwear bombs, security measures after the fact do not give us a strategic advantage – in fact, they may give us a decisive disadvantage by focusing our efforts in the wrong place.

-For our purposes, CTI is zhi, and provides the cyber security professionals with actionable information, which CS is supposed to turn into shi, and thus provide meaningful and effective security.
+For our purposes, CTI is zhi, and provides the information security professionals with actionable information, which InfoSec is supposed to turn into shi, and thus provide meaningful and effective security.

 Quansheng (全胜) is the supreme goal of war: the “complete victory.”
 Quansheng is not the result of the annihilation of the enemy; rather, it is a victory without the need for war.
 “It is to have one’s way in the situation, while at the same time, avoiding loss.”
 This attitude is reflective of the classical Chinese pursuit of harmony and integration of the enemy, rather than their destruction.
 Where war inevitably leads to loss of life and destruction of property, and thus weakens the state, the ability to win – with no need for war and no losses – is the pinnacle of excellent (shan) strategy and utilization of circumstance.